Yuan-Meng/personal_website/content/posts/resolution-2022.md

 2021 felt quite surreal --- I got my first job offer as a machine learning data scientist, something I'd been dreaming of for nearly two years.
 In 2022, I wanna up my ante in the modeling game by working through (a subset of) the following:

-- **Read Kevin Murphy's [Machine Learning: A Probabilistic Perspective](https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020)** to build a solid foundation 👉 I learned ML in a somewhat hacky way, by doing projects across a wide range of topics (e.g., graphs, NLP, recommender systems, etc.); sure, I've taken ML classes and read other ML books, but Kevin Murphy's 1000-page bible is something I just got the courage for and probably closer to my training in computational cognitive science than other ones out there.
+- **Read Kevin Murphy's [Machine Learning: A Probabilistic Perspective](https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020)** to build a solid foundation 👉 I learned ML in a somewhat hacky way, by doing projects across a wide range of topics (e.g., graphs, NLP, recommender systems, etc.); sure, I've taken ML classes and read other ML books, but Kevin Murphy's 1000-page bible is something I just got the courage for and probably closer to my training in computational cognitive science (i.e., structured [probabilistic models](https://probmods.org/) and Bayesian stuff) than the other classics out there.

 {{< figure src="https://www.dropbox.com/s/263flcrbuy9gila/ml.jpeg?raw=1" width="450" >}}